DomWilliams0/name-needed/.planning/backlog.md

 ## Entity movement
 * navigation graph edges for larger step sizes
 	* can fall e.g. 2 or 3m
-	* cats can jump 2m
+	* cats can jump several voxels
-	* humans can jump 1m
+	* humans can jump 1 or 2 voxels
+* path finding should take physical size into account
+	* small rodents can take small 1x1x1 routes but people cannot
+	* area path does not guarantee the full block path will be wide enough
+		* consider multiple area path candidates during navigation?
 * lazy path evaluation (area at a time)
 * path optimisation (line of sight)
 	* avoid brushing too close to obstacles too - they're prone to whizzing up tree trunks if they wander close enough
 * wandering should choose a close location instead of random in the world
-	* new SearchGoal to cut short path to N blocks
 	* wander should not take them up into stupid places like atop chests
 		* consider different edge costs for climbing ontop of stupid things, not considered for wandering/walking
+* don't always take the most optimal route, change it slightly so everyone doesn't walk around on exactly the same rails
 * path invalidation on world change
 * walk speed enum scale (wander, dawdle, walk, sprint, etc)
 * improve path finding